Volcanic mountains and a beautiful coastline with stretches of white sand attract visitors to South Korea's southern island of Jeju.

 They must take a PCR test within 72 hours of departure one upon arrival and the final test on the 6th or 7th day if they will stay for 8 days or more.

-These two members of the group tour said they are fans of Korean dramas.
+Onto the next stop these two members of the group tour said they are fans of Korean dramas.

 "There were a lot of Korean dramas that keep us entertained during the pandemic.
 We were watching a lot of it on Netflix and different channels. () Obviously, Squid Game is all the rage, recently right?
 Oh my god we wanna come here for Gong yoo."